quicwg/base-drafts/draft-ietf-quic-transport.md

 maximum packet size to avoid the packet being fragmented or dropped
 {{?RFC8085}}.

-To optimize capacity efficiency, endpoints SHOULD use Datagram Packetization Layer PMTU Discovery ({{!DPLPMTUD=I-D.ietf-tsvwg-datagram-plpmtud}}), or implement Path MTU Discovery (PMTUD) {{!RFC1191}} {{!RFC8201}} to determine whether the path to a destination will support its desired message size without fragmentation.
+An endpoint SHOULD use Datagram Packetization Layer PMTU Discovery ({{!DPLPMTUD=I-D.ietf-tsvwg-datagram-plpmtud}}) or implement Path MTU Discovery (PMTUD) {{!RFC1191}} {{!RFC8201}} to determine whether the path to a destination will support a desired message size without fragmentation.

-In the absence of these mechanisms, QUIC endpoints SHOULD NOT send IP packets larger than 1280 bytes.
+In the absence of these aforementioned mechanisms, QUIC endpoints SHOULD NOT send IP packets larger than 1280 bytes.
 Assuming the minimum IP header size, this results in a QUIC maximum packet size of 1232 bytes for IPv6 and 1252 bytes for IPv4.
 A QUIC implementation MAY be more conservative in computing the QUIC maximum packet size to allow for unknown tunnel overheads or IP header options/extensions.

 Each pair of local and remote addresses could have a different PMTU.
 QUIC implementations that implement any kind of PMTU discovery therefore SHOULD